Deployment Options

 Log Streams

 All platform services emit structured log output to stdout, captured by the container runtime.
 In ECS deployments logs flow to CloudWatch Logs; in Compose deployments they are available via docker compose logs.
-Log lines include request IDs, tenant/project scope, bundle ID, and error classification where applicable.
+Log lines include request IDs, tenant/project scope, internal app id, and error classification where applicable.

 Metrics Endpoint

 The Operations REST API (served by chat-proc) exposes operational data accessible to authorized callers.
-Bundle-level metrics (turn counts, economics state, error rates) can be queried via the Operations API using a privileged token.
-Prometheus-format scrape endpoints are not currently built in but can be added as a bundle operation.
+App-level metrics (turn counts, economics state, error rates) can be queried via the Operations API using a privileged token.
+Prometheus-format scrape endpoints are not currently built in but can be added as an app operation.

 Proxy Configuration